How to intregrate CK editor in Laravel

 </html>

-Here, we have created a simple form which takes two input.
-First one is title and second is body part of post.
-We have also added CDN for CKEditor at header.
+Here, we have created a simple form that takes two inputs.
+The first one is a title and the second is the body part of the post.
+We have also added CDN for CKEditor at the header.

 Define Routes